techgrounds/techgrounds-JarBanf/10_Final-Project/Project-log.md

         sudo installer -pkg ./AWSCLIV2.pkg -target /
         ```

-    - Verify that the shell can find and run the aws command in your `$PATH`.
+    - Verify that the shell can find and run the aws command in my `$PATH`.

         ```bash
         which aws